The Essential Good News of Christianity

 So this then is the controversial part: Almost everything else in Christianity is tradition or interpretation.
 These other things include:

-• any limitations on women in ministry (Galatians 3:28)
+- freedoms of (or limitations on) women in ministry (Galatians 3:28)

 Some traditions about these things have value, but none of them are reason for exclusion.
 Traditions are always secondary to the core of the Gospel.